influx6/shogun/readme.md

-Shogun also supports function level flags, where a function using annotation can specify particular flags which it will access from the either the `Context` package if passed in, except for `CancelContext` which only functions for cancelation.
+Shogun also supports function level flags, where a function using annotation can specify particular flags which it will access from the either the `Context` package if passed in, except for `Context` which only functions for cancelation.

 ### Using Context